MikheyevLab/ecology-textbook/_sources/content/C02-Theory.md

 theory is harder to apply.
 Organic chemistry, for example, is not a strongly mathematical science, and at the level of protoplasm and cells there is no comprehensive mathematical theory or computational equivalent.
-This level is far too complex---with minuscule molecular machines running along tubules and carrying mitochondria on their backs at high speed relative to their size, it is more complex than any industrial factory.
+This level is far too complex -- with minuscule molecular machines running along tubules and carrying mitochondria on their backs at high speed relative to their size, it is more complex than any industrial factory.
 At the level of tissues and organs systems, we have only narratives to guide our understanding.